perladvent/perldotcom/content/article/how-to-write-your-first-article-for-perl-com.md

 ### View your article locally

 It's all well and good drafting an article in Markdown, but it only comes to life when you can see how it looks in a browser.
 You can do that by running a local version of the site on your computer.
 You'll need to install [Hugo](http://gohugo.io). **Warning** package managers' versions of hugo are often very out of date, you're usually better off with a pre-compiled binary.
-The site is tested against v0.31.1 and higher.
+The site has been tested and build with Hugo versions 0.31.0 - 0.54.0.

 From the root project directory, launch a local version of the site: